jayakrishnan-jayu/passwordio/README.md

 # PasswordIO

 PasswordIO is a clone of the popular open-source password manager, Bitwarden.
-It was developed as a course project for the my undergraduate degree, and is not intended to be used as a real password manager app.
+It was developed as a course project for my undergraduate degree, and is not intended to be used as a real password manager app.

 ## Features
 - Add/Remove login information and secure notes